Exetel Broadband Plans Review

 Is an Exetel broadband plan good value for money?

 That depends on what type of connection you’re after.
 While Exetel tends to fall behind some providers in the ADSL2+ and mobile broadband segments, it really stands out among the crowd for its cheap NBN plans.
 Frequently, they are among the cheapest with only a handful of other NBN providers being able to compete.
 However, Exetel is let down by its set-up fees on no contract plans, while other providers can offer no-contract plans with no set-up fees.

-Exetel offers a comprehensive range of fixed home broadband to suit all households, as well as wireless mobile internet for when you’re out and about.
+Exetel offers a comprehensive range of fixed home broadband to suit all households, as well as wireless mobile internet for when you’re out and about or just needing a quick and easy home internet connection.
 With impressive value propositions across all segments, Exetel’s reputation for low prices and good customer satisfaction seems to be well-deserved.
 To find out more about Exetel and other broadband providers, check out our Canstar Blue star ratings for customer satisfaction.